GoogleCloudPlatform/application-integration-samples/src/sftp-get-file/README.md

 1. Create the SFTP Connection
-1. Create two new integrations with names `sftp-get-file` and `sftp-poll-path-for-file`
+1. Create two new integrations with names `sftp-get-file` and `sftp-get-file-poll`
     1. Open the `sftp-get-file` integration and then upload the `sftp-get-file.json` file.
-    1. Open the `sftp-poll-path-for-file` integration and then upload the `sftp-poll-path-for-file.json` file.
+    1. Open the `sftp-get-file-poll` integration and then upload the `sftp-get-file-poll.json` file.
-1. In the `sftp-poll-path-for-file` integration, configure the Connectors task.
+1. In the `sftp-get-file-poll` integration, configure the Connectors task.
     1. Click the `SFTP Connector List Files` connector task.
     1. Click `Configure Task`.
     1. Click the Reset button.